China Plus One

-China Plus One, also known simply as Plus One or C+1, is the business strategy to avoid investing only in China and diversify business into other countries, or to channel investmens into manufacturing in other promising developing economies such as the world's most populous country and fastest growing major economy India or Thailand or Vietnam For the last 20 years, western companies have invested mainly in China, drawn in by their low production costs, and enormous domestic consumer markets.
+China Plus One, also known simply as Plus One or C+1, is the business strategy of avoiding investing only in China and diversifying business into other countries, or channeling investments into manufacturing in other promising developing economies such as India, Thailand or Vietnam.
+For the last 20 years, western companies have invested mainly in China, drawn in by their low production costs, and enormous domestic consumer markets.
 Developing from the overconcentration of business interests in China, it may be done for reasons of cost, safety, or long-term stability.
 It has also been described as a 'macro-level phenomenon'.